|Minimum Stay||4 nights|

-Spread over three floors, these two independent fully-furnished flats boast: private furnished terraces with bbq; small book and dvd libraries, 5 bikes,1 double bedroom (bottom) and 1 double, 1 twin and (double) sofabed (top).
-Five minutes' walk from a 3x a week market, bar, shops, restaurants, fishing lake, bus stop and train station.
+This maisonette apartment occupies the 1st & 2nd floors of this town house (separate apartment on ground floor).
+This independent flat boasts: private furnished terrace with bbq; small book and dvd library, 5 bikes (use shared with ground floor apartment), 1 king, 1 twin, and 1 double sofabed .
+Five mins' walk from a 3x a week market, bar, shops, restaurants, fishing lake, bus stop and train station.
 Only 20 minutes' drive from the Mediterranean and 60 minutes from the mountains offering summer walking and winter skiing.
 80 minutes by TGV to Barcleona from Perpignan and 35 minutes' drive (20 minutes by TGV) to Dali's museum in Figueres, Spain.

-All laundry is supplied (incl. beach towels, mats and umbrellas) and the cost of all services included in your rental fee (included unlimited and secure wifi access) - added to which is a chilled bottle of wine to greet you upon your arrival!
-In the event of any emergencies the services of a local English-speaking agent are available.
+All laundry is supplied (incl. beach towels, mats and umbrellas) and the cost of all services included in the rental fee (included unlimited and secure wifi access) - added to which is a complementary bottle of wine to greet you upon your arrival!
+In the event of any emergencies the services of a local English-speaking agent are available

 A video of the ground floor (basement) apartment can be found at: